-The CONSULTANT will conduct the appropriate level of engineering and environmental analyses for an ACE Study, as outlined in the PD&E Manual, the FDM, and directed by the Project objectives.
+The CONSULTANT will conduct the appropriate level of engineering and environmental analyses related to the anticipated Class of Action for this Project, as outlined in the PD&E Manual, the FDM, and directed by the Project objectives.
 The level of analysis depends on complexity of the Project, level of controversy, potential for significant impacts, and degree and quality of information / data available.
 If the Class of Action for the Project was not determined during ETDM screening, the Lead Agency will determine it after completion of the environmental analyses.